MECHANO3B-I-OLOGY/SFA_FECO_analyzer/readme.md

 Wave Analysis: View the detected wave centerlines on the cropped image.
 Data Cleaning: Interactively delete unwanted data points.
 Save Results: Automatically saves the cleaned data to a CSV and visualization to a TIFF image.

-Packages and Dependencies
+## Packages and Dependencies

 NumPy: Array manipulation and numerical calculations.
 Matplotlib: For visualizing the image and wave centerlines.
 Pillow: For loading and handling image files (specifically TIFF format).
-Tkinter: Used for file dialog interactions.
+Tkinter: Used for UI
-You can install all required dependencies using the requirements.txt file.

-pip install -r requirements.txt

-### File Structure
+## File Structure

 ```
 .